openmrs/openmrs-contrib-id/README.md

 ##Server Requirements:

-* Node.js version in the 0.12.x tree
+* Node.js version 4.2.x; it is known to work with 0.12+ as well.
 * LDAP directory (tested with OpenLDAP), additionally supporting extensible objects and password policies
 * MongoDB database
 * SMTP access